 It has been years since my husband and I went camping but our kids have never enjoyed family camping fun.
 While getting away from the hustle and bustle of city life is one of the reasons families choose to go camping, for kids – it’s the ultimate adventure.
+A few days before we left, I created a camping checklist to tick off and make sure we had everything we needed as we headed out the door.

 Image courtesy of lkunl / FreeDigitalPhotos.net